Gauge symmetry and uniqueness in inverse problems for the JMGT equation: Introduction

 Inverse source problems for nonlinear equations have recently become an active research direction.
 The papers \cite{kian_determining_2024,liimatainen_uniqueness_2024} show that inverse source problems for nonlinear equations may exhibit gauge invariance and nonlinearity can help break this gauge.
 Inverse source problems have also been studied in broader nonlinear settings in \cite{lassas2025gaussian,liimatainen2026inverse,liimatainen2025inverse2,liimatainen2025inverse,D2026}, including the semilinear wave equation, the fully nonlinear Monge--Amp\`ere equation, the quasilinear prescribed mean curvature equation and the generalized Calder\'on problem.

+Compared with the existing results in \cite{fu2023inverse,qiu2026inverse}, which focus on the recovery of nonlinear coefficients, we study a simultaneous coefficient-and-source recovery problem for the JMGT equation.
 In the simple Riemannian manifold setting, we show that the nonlinear coefficient $\beta$ is uniquely determined by the all boundary measurement map, whereas the lower-order coefficients $\alpha$ and $q$, together with the source term $F$, can only be recovered up to a natural gauge symmetry.
 Our analysis relies on a combination of first order linearization and second order linearization, and the construction of geometric optics solutions to the linearized MGT equation.
 As a corollary, under additional assumptions, we further obtain the unique recovery of all unknown coefficients.

 An intermediate step of independent interest is the unique recovery of the lower-order coefficients in the linearized MGT equation.
 Compared with existing results on inverse boundary value problems for linear MGT equations in Euclidean domains \cite{fu_partial_2026,fu_stability_2025}, we extend the uniqueness result to the setting of simple Riemannian manifolds.